6 nuts you should eat in pregnancy – and why they're good for you

 In particular Dr Emma recommends the following 6 nuts:

-And if you like them covered in chocolate and marshmallow – we think a walnut whip every now and then is perfectly OK!
+Used in everything from fruit cakes to stuffing mix, there are plenty of ways to work them into your diet.
+And if you like them covered in chocolate and marshmallow, we think a walnut whip every now and then is perfectly OK!

-Cashews have a kind of ‘creamy’ taste and feature monounsaturated fats, including oleic and palmitoleic acids.
+Cashews have a kind of ‘creamy’ taste and feature monounsaturated fats, including oleic and palmitoleic acids, as well as a good dose of iron and vitamin K.

-They’re also really low in sugar (as long as you don’t buy the sugar-crusted ones!).
+Pecans are also really low in sugar, as long as you don’t buy the sugar-crusted ones!

 6. Brazil nuts